 Contractual agreements often make generous use of capital letters (“ALL-CAPS”) to draw special attention to the important parts of the text.
 The idea, ostensibly, is that by making those capitalized terms stand out, consumers will pay more attention to them.

 But as the authors of a new paper on all-caps explain, the notion that this archaic technique improves consumer consent has never been validated.
 Even today, there is still no empirical evidence to support it.

 So researchers Yonathan Arbel and Andrew Toler, of the University of Alabama School of Law, decided to put all-caps to the test.
 In several experiments, they found no benefits to capitalizing blocks of text in a contract.
 If anything, readers, especially older readers, found that text written in all capital letters is harder to understand.

 Their new paper appeared in November in the Journal of Empirical Legal Studies.
 Its authors say it is the first “to empirically examine the effectiveness of all‐caps.”

 A bad idea with a long history

 This lack of prior research into the contractual use of all capital letters is odd.
 The practice is quite old, and the stakes are high.
 The belief in the benefits of capitalization dates back to at least the 19th century.
 And even today, many courts, legislators, and government agencies still insist that the key terms of a contract be displayed in all-caps, ostensibly to protect consumers.

 Courts, for example, often rule that text written in capital letters makes it sufficiently conspicuous.
 Likewise, if key parts of a contract are not written in all-caps, courts will often deny enforcement.

 This practice has serious and wide-ranging effects.
-It influences contractual liability in areas such as wrongful death claims, arbitration agreements, and consumer warranties.
+It influences contractual liability in areas such as arbitration agreements and consumer warranties.